pendulum-chain/vortex/README.md

 We also create a file, on the fly, a file named `_redirects` that will serve the index.html instead of giving a 404 no matter what URL the browser requests.

+## Env Variables

+`VITE_SIGNING_SERVICE_URL`: Optional variable to point to a specific signing backend service URL.
+If undefined, it will default to either:
+- http://localhost:3000 (if in development mode)
+- https://prototype-signer-service.pendulumchain.tech (if in production mode)

 ## Fixing type issues

 If you encounter issues with the IDE not detecting the type overwrites of the `@pendulum-chain/types` package properly,